Dr. Zafar Nawaz Jaspal |

 On June 11, Afghan Deputy Foreign Minister Idrees Zaman visited Islamabad for the first review session of the Afghanistan-Pakistan Action Plan for Peace and Solidarity (APAPPS).
 On June 4, President Ghani announced that he would visit Islamabad on June 27, to improve bilateral relations.
 Indeed, the current high-level engagement would have a constructive impact on Afghanistan and Pakistan relationship.

-Dr. Zafar Nawaz Jaspal is Associate Professor, School of Politics and International Relations, Quaid-i-Azam University, Islamabad.
+Dr. Zafar Nawaz Jaspal is Professor, School of Politics and International Relations, Quaid-i-Azam University, Islamabad.
+Author of India’s Surgical Strike Stratagem: Brinksmanship and Response, (2019).
 He is also an advisor on Non-Proliferation to SASSI, London and a course coordinator at Foreign Services Academy for the Pakistan Ministry of Foreign Affairs.
 Email: email@example.com.
 This article was first published in Pakistan Observer and it has been republished with the author’s permission.
 The views expressed in this article are the author’s own and do not necessarily reflect Global Village Space’s editorial policy.